-- (3) In order to ensure that the public health and safety are protected and to maintain high standards of trust and confidence in the chiropractic profession and ensure the proper conduct of the chiropractic practice involving the use of Meridian Therapy, the requirements contained in this rule must be met prior to one engaging in therapeutic procedures or announcing the availability of therapeutic procedures to the public. - (A) Each licensee seeking to provide Meridian Therapy in any of its aspects shall obtain a certificate from the board, which shall indicate that the licensee has complied with the provisions of this rule and has met the minimum standards contained in this rule.
-The application for a certificate shall be on a form provided by the board. - (B) In addition to the other information required to be provided on the application, each applicant shall certify to the board that s/he has either-1) successfully completed at least one hundred (100) hours' training, of undergraduate or postgraduate or a combination of each, in the use and administration of Meridian Therapy, which training was presented by a college of chiropractic having status with the Council on Chiropractic Education or 2) successfully completed at least one hundred (100) hours' training in the use and administration of Meridian Therapy in a course of study approved by the board. - (C) In order to maintain a valid certificate in Meridian Therapy, a licensee who holds a certificate at the time of making his/her license renewal must certify to the board that s/he has completed annually a minimum of twelve (12) hours of postgraduate training, approved by the board, in Meridian Therapy. - (D) If a licensee allows his/her certification to lapse, the certification may be reactivated up to three (3) years after it has lapsed upon the presentation to the board of twelve (12) hours of postgraduate study in Meridian Therapy, acupuncture or acupressure for each year the certification was inactive or a maximum of thirty-six (36) hours.
-The postgraduate study must be a course approved by the board. - (E) If a licensee allows his/her certification to lapse for more than three (3) years the licensee shall comply with the requirements of subsection (3)(B) of this rule, providing the hours were not used to obtain the original certification. - (4) Any licensee who shall advertise or announce to the public in any communication
+(3) In order to ensure that the public health and safety are protected and to maintain high standards of trust and confidence in the chiropractic profession and ensure the proper conduct of the chiropractic practice involving the use of Meridian Therapy, the requirements contained in this rule must be met prior to one engaging in therapeutic procedures or announcing the availability of therapeutic procedures to the public.

+(A) Each licensee seeking to provide Meridian Therapy in any of its aspects shall obtain a certificate from the board, which shall indicate that the licensee has complied with the provisions of this rule and has met the minimum standards contained in this rule.
+The application for a certificate shall be on a form provided by the board.
+(B) In addition to the other information required to be provided on the application, each applicant shall certify to the board that s/he has either-1) successfully completed at least one hundred (100) hours' training, of undergraduate or postgraduate or a combination of each, in the use and administration of Meridian Therapy, which training was presented by a college of chiropractic having status with the Council on Chiropractic Education or 2) successfully completed at least one hundred (100) hours' training in the use and administration of Meridian Therapy in a course of study approved by the board.

+(C) In order to maintain a valid certificate in Meridian Therapy, a licensee who holds a certificate at the time of making his/her license renewal must certify annually to the board that s/he has completed a minimum of twelve (12) hours of postgraduate training, approved by the board, in Meridian Therapy.

+(D) If a licensee allows his/her certification to lapse, the certification may be reactivated up to three (3) years after it has lapsed upon the presentation to the board of twelve (12) hours of postgraduate study in Meridian Therapy, acupuncture or acupressure for each year the certification was inactive or a maximum of thirty-six (36) hours.
+The postgraduate study must be a course approved by the board.

+(E) If a licensee allows his/her certification to lapse for more than three (3) years the licensee shall comply with the requirements of subsection (3)(B) of this rule, providing the hours were not used to obtain the original certification.

+(4) Any licensee who shall advertise or announce to the public in any communication or solicitation that s/he engages in or provides Meridian Therapy in any of its aspects without having first complied with this rule shall be deemed to have engaged in false, misleading or deceptive advertising.

+(5) Sterilization of Nondisposable Needles and Disposition of Disposable Needles.

+(A) Where nondisposable needles are used for acupuncture, the needles must be sterilized by-

+1. Autoclave;

-- or solicitation that s/he engages in or provides Meridian Therapy in any of its aspects without having first complied with this rule shall be deemed to have engaged in false, misleading or deceptive advertising. - (5) Sterilization of Nondisposable Needles and Disposition of Disposable Needles. - (A) Where nondisposable needles are used for acupuncture, the needles must be sterilized by- - 1.
-Autoclave; - 2.
-Dry heat sterilization; or - 3.
-Ethylene oxide sterilization in accordance with directions of the manufacturer. - (B) Needles must be individually packaged for each patient.
-The individually packaged needles must either be discarded following patient treatment or sterilized according to the methods of sterilization listed in subsection (5)(A) when nondisposable needles are used. - (C) Needles must be disposed of according to Missouri and federal laws regarding disposal of infectious waste.
+2. Dry heat sterilization; or

+3. Ethylene oxide sterilization in accordance with directions of the manufacturer.

+(B) Needles must be individually packaged for each patient.
+The individually packaged needles must either be discarded following patient treatment or sterilized according to the methods of sterilization listed in subsection (5)(A) when nondisposable needles are used.
+(C) Needles must be disposed of according to Missouri and federal laws regarding disposal of infectious waste.
 In addition, all needles must be placed in rigid, leakproof and puncture resistant containers and sealed before disposal pursuant to 10 CSR 80-7.010.
 Noncorrosive needles must be used.

-AUTHORITY: sections 331.050, RSMo Supp.
-1999 and 331.100.2, RSMo 1994.
+AUTHORITY: section 331.100.2, RSMo 1986.
 Original rule filed Jan.
 5, 1987, effective April 11, 1987.
 Amended: Filed March 4, 1994, effective Aug.
 8, 1994.
-Amended: Filed April 14, 2000, effective Oct.
-30, 2000

-Original authority: 331.050, RSMo 1939, amended 1945, 1947, 1969, 1981, 1987, 1999; 331.100.2, RSMo 1939, amended 1949, 1969, 1980, 1981.
+Original authority: 331.100.2, RSMo 1939, amended 1949, 1969, 1980, 1981.